jessicaralhan/VM-uptime-Report-Automation/README.md

 ## Configuration
-In test_config.ini file set the credentials of AWS and remove the AZURE section if you want to generate the report for AWS instances and vice versa.
+In test_config.ini file set the credentials of AWS and remove the AZURE and GCP section if you want to generate the report for AWS instances and vice versa.

 **For AWS instances set the following credentials**
 ```